Curriculum

 Reading

 Each cohort will have a suite of core texts that will form the ‘depth study’ for the academic year.
-These texts have been mapped carefully to ensure a breadth of experiences, authors, texts and themes is addressed across the Primary years.
+These texts have been mapped carefully to ensure a breadth of experiences, authors, texts and themes is addressed across the primary years.
 In addition to these texts, there are core poems that each year group studies in detail.
 The pupils follow a weekly learning sequence which uses pre-coded questions with accompanying response frameworks to help develop comprehension skills.
 The love of reading is enthusiastically promoted throughout the school.

 Spelling